brice-v/brice-v.github.io/README.md

 I'm very interested in microprocessor architecture and decided for my capstone that I would build my own.
 I hope to learn alot about the core foundations to processor design.
 Heres a [link to a instruction set simulator](https://brice-v.github.io/projects#instruction-set-simulator) I built for it!

 I also like to code!
-Python has by far become my favorite language becuase of its versatility but I've also coded in Java, Matlab, C++, SQL, and Adobe Coldfusion.
+Python has by far become my favorite language becuase of its versatility but I've also coded in Java, Matlab, C/C++, SQL, and Adobe Coldfusion.

 Then of course is watching videos, reading books, and playing video games.
+Recently I read _Artemis_ by Andy Weir and _Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future_ by Ashlee Vance.
+I Highly recommend both to anyone interested.

 ## Achievements